Men's Mental Health Hotline

 Frequently Asked Questions About Men's Mental Health

-There isn’t a single national hotline exclusively for men, but several resources are designed with men specifically in mind, including Man Therapy, Therapy for Black Men and the Veterans Crisis Line.
+There isn’t a single national hotline exclusively for men, but several resources are designed with men in mind, including Man Therapy, Therapy for Black Men and the Veterans Crisis Line.
 The Mental Health Hotline at 866-903-3787 is open to anyone, including men, 24 hours a day at no cost.
 You don’t have to identify yourself or explain why you’re calling.

 Women report higher rates of mental illness partly because they’re more likely to recognize symptoms, seek help and receive a diagnosis.
 Men are less likely to do any of those things, meaning their conditions go undetected and untreated longer.
 When a crisis hits, men are also more likely to use lethal means, which contributes to the higher death rate.
-The underlying message: More men are struggling than the numbers show, and the gap between struggling and getting help is dangerously wide.
+The underlying message: more men are struggling than the numbers show, and the gap between struggling and getting help is dangerously wide.

 In men, depression frequently presents as irritability, anger, emotional numbness, overworking, withdrawal from relationships, increased alcohol use, risk-taking and physical symptoms like chronic pain or fatigue rather than the visible sadness most people associate with depression.
-Many men with depression don’t recognize it as such because it doesn’t match the stereotype, and neither do the people around them.
+Many men with depression don’t recognize it as such because it doesn’t match the stereotype — and neither do the people around them.

 Yes — and good therapists know how to work with men who come in guarded.
 Therapy doesn’t have to look like lying on a couch and talking about your childhood.
-Many effective approaches for men are practical, goal-oriented and solution-focused: cognitive behavioral therapy (CBT), problem-solving therapy and skills-based approaches can all be highly effective without requiring a man to lead with vulnerability before he’s ready.
-A warmline can help you find the right fit.
+Many effective approaches for men are practical and goal-oriented: cognitive behavioral therapy (CBT), problem-solving therapy and skills-based approaches can all be highly effective without requiring a man to lead with vulnerability before he’s ready.
+The Mental Health Hotline can help you find the right fit.

 You Don't Have to Figure This Out Alone